gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 olkit_V7\Code\Power-Source\Python39\lib\site-packages\pip (python 3.9)
 ```
 - That confirms that this Python and Pip invocation are not conflicting with the local environment.
-- If it crashes or outputs something like:
+- If it crashes, displays that pip is not a recognized command, or outputs something like:
 ```
 pip 23.3.2 from D:\Python310\lib\site-packages\pip (python 3.10)
 ```